pedro-profile/pedro-profile/README.md

 <br>
 ➡️ Read my LinkedIn | https://www.linkedin.com/in/SolutionsArray

-I am available full-time, part-time, or as a freelancer (by the Hour).
+I'm available full-time, part-time, or as a freelancer (by the Hour).

 <br><br>